iredmail/docs/en_US/cluster/0-haproxy.keepalived.glusterfs.md

 !!! note

-    * install iRedMail on `mail1` first, after mail1 finish you can install it to mail2 (better do not reboot after installing iRedMail, wait untill finish install/configure)
+    * install iRedMail on `mail1` first, after mail1 finish you can install it to mail2 (it's better to not reboot after installing iRedMail, wait until it finishes installation/configuration)

-    * Dont forget to choose LDAP and using default mail folder: `/var/vmail`
+    * Don't forget to choose LDAP and using default mail folder: `/var/vmail`
     * Choose Nginx as web server